openbible-io/en_ust/README.md

 ## Overview

-The unfoldingWord® Simplified Text (UST) is an open-licensed revision of *A Translation For Translators* by Ellis W. Deibler, Jr., which is licensed CC BY-SA 4.0 (https://git.door43.org/Door43/T4T).
+The unfoldingWord® Simplified Text (UST) is an open-licensed adaptation of *A Translation For Translators* by Ellis W. Deibler, Jr., which is licensed CC BY-SA 4.0 (https://git.door43.org/Door43/T4T).
 The UST is intended to provide a simple, clear presentation of the meaning of the Bible without using any figures of speech, idioms, or other grammatical features that can be difficult to translate.

 ## Viewing